Adventures of Huckleberry Finn

-Adventures of Huckleberry Finn is a novel by American author Mark Twain, which was first published in the United Kingdom in December 1884 and in the United States in February 1885.

-Commonly named among the Great American Novels, the work is among the first in major American literature to be written throughout in vernacular English, characterized by local color regionalism.
-It is told in the first person by Huckleberry "Huck" Finn, the narrator of two other Twain novels (Tom Sawyer Abroad and Tom Sawyer, Detective) and a friend of Tom Sawyer.
-It is a direct sequel to The Adventures of Tom Sawyer.
+Adventures of Huckleberry Finn is a picaresque novel by American author Mark Twain that was first published in the United Kingdom in December 1884 and in the United States in February 1885.
+It is commonly named among the Great American Novels, and it is among the first in major American literature to be written throughout in vernacular English, characterized by local color regionalism.
+Being the direct sequel to The Adventures of Tom Sawyer, it is told in the first person by Huckleberry "Huck" Finn, the narrator of two other later Twain novels (Tom Sawyer Abroad and Tom Sawyer, Detective) and a friend of Tom Sawyer.

 The book is noted for "changing the course of children's literature" in the United States for the "deeply felt portrayal of boyhood".
 It is also known for its colorful description of people and places along the Mississippi River.
-Set in a Southern antebellum society that had ceased to exist over 20 years before the work was published, Adventures of Huckleberry Finn is an often scathing satire on entrenched attitudes, particularly racism and freedom.
+Set in a Southern antebellum society that had ceased to exist over 20 years before the work was published, Adventures of Huckleberry Finn is an often scathing satire on entrenched attitudes, particularly racism.

 Perennially popular with readers, Adventures of Huckleberry Finn has also been the continued object of study by literary critics since its publication.
-The book was widely criticized upon release because of its extensive use of coarse language and racial epithet.
+The book was widely criticized upon release because of its extensive use of coarse language and racial epithets.
 Throughout the 20th century, and despite arguments that the protagonist and the tenor of the book are anti-racist, criticism of the book continued due to both its perceived use of racial stereotypes and its frequent use of the racial slur "nigger".

 Plot

-In St. Petersburg, Missouri, on the shore of the Mississippi River, during the 1830s–1840s, Huckleberry "Huck" Finn has come into a considerable sum of money following The Adventures of Tom Sawyer and is placed under the strict guardianship of the Widow Douglas and her sister, Miss Watson.
-The women attempt to civilize him, but Huck prefers to have adventures with his friend Tom Sawyer.
-His father, "Pap", an abusive alcoholic, returns to town and tries to appropriate Huck's fortune.
-When this fails, Pap kidnaps Huck and imprisons him in a cabin in the woods.
+In 1840s St. Petersburg, Missouri, Huckleberry Finn has received a considerable sum of money following The Adventures of Tom Sawyer, and the Widow Douglas and her sister Miss Watson become his guardians.
+Despite preferring life as an errant boy, Huck stays so he can be part of Tom Sawyer's gang.
+Huck's father, "Pap", an abusive alcoholic, tries to appropriate Huck's fortune.
+When this fails, Pap imprisons him in a remote cabin.

-To escape his father, Huck elaborately fakes his own murder and sets off downriver.
-He settles on Jackson's Island, where he reunites with Miss Watson's slave Jim, who ran away after overhearing she was planning to sell him.
-Huck decides to go downriver with Jim to Cairo, in the free state of Illinois.
-After heavy flooding, the two find a timber raft and an entire house floating down the river.
-Inside, Jim finds a body that has been shot to death but prevents Huck from viewing the corpse.
-Huck sneaks into town and discovers there is a reward out for Jim, who is suspected of killing Huck; the two flee on their raft.
+After a delirium tremens crisis in which Pap tries to kill Huck, Huck fakes his own murder and settles on Jackson's Island, where he reunites with Miss Watson's slave Jim, who ran away after overhearing she was planning to sell him.
+Huck and Jim decide to go down the Mississippi River to Cairo, in the free state of Illinois.
+After a flood, they find a timber raft and a house floating downstream.
+Inside the house, Jim finds a man who was shot to death but prevents Huck from seeing.
+Huck sneaks into town disguised as a girl, where he discovers from Judith Loftus that there is a reward for Jim's capture and that Jim is suspected of killing Huck.
+They flee on their raft.